 Who doesn’t love fried chicken, right?
-I don’t know if this happens to you, but my homemade fried chicken would never taste as good as to take out.
-I tried a lot of different fried chicken wings recipes, and I was always disappointed.
+I don’t know if this happens to you, but my homemade fried chicken would never taste as good as takeout.
+I tried a lot of different fried chicken wings recipes, and I was always disappointed until I made Mustard Fried Chicken Wings.

-Until I made mustard fried chicken, you won’t believe its difference to add mustard on chicken before dusting it with flour.
+You won’t believe what a difference adding mustard to the chicken before dusting it with flour.
 Mustard gives so much flavor.
 It is a total game-changer.
 I will never make fried chicken without it.

-It was so good.
-My family thought I had ordered out.
+The wings were so good, my family thought I had ordered out.
 Please take my advice and slather your chicken with mustard before covering it with flour and frying it.

 Fried Chicken Ingredients

 - Chicken wings.
 I like to separate them at the joint, and I discard the tips.
 They have no meat in them.

 - Garlic and onion powder.
 They are very important for this recipe.
 They impart a lot of flavors, and unseasoned wings are tasteless.

 - Salt and pepper are also very important.
 Don’t be afraid to add salt.
 Remember that some of it will be lost when you fry the chicken, and the flour does not have any salt or seasoning.